telerik/blazor-docs/common-features/telerik-datasource-package.md

 The `Telerik.DataSource` package targets `netstandard2.1` and is compatible with .NET backends that can compile it (such as .NET Core 3.1, .NET 5 and so on).

-This package lets you get or generate a request to the data source that describes various settings such as filters, paging, sorting, grouping, and, through an extension methods, provides you with a resulting data set according to those settings.
+This package lets you get or generate a request to the data source that describes various settings such as filters, paging, sorting, grouping, and, through extension methods, provides you with a resulting data set according to those settings.

 ### Key Classes and Extensions Methods